cjoakim/azure-cognitive-search-example/README.md

 ### Azure CosmosDB

 In Azure Portal create a Cosmos/SQL account.
 Then add a **dev** database, with an **airports** container specifying a partition key field named **/pk**.
-400 RUs (Request Units) is more than adequate for this project.
+400 RUs (Request Units) is adequate for this project.

 ### Azure Function